A Lesson to Learn: Workhorse Group Inc. (WKHS)

-Workhorse Group Inc. (NASDAQ:WKHS) went down by -3.83% from its latest closing price compared to the recent 1-year high of $42.96.
-The company’s stock price has collected -12.87% of loss in the last five trading sessions.
+Workhorse Group Inc. (NASDAQ:WKHS) went up by 0.81% from its latest closing price compared to the recent 1-year high of $42.96.
+The company’s stock price has collected -19.87% of loss in the last five trading sessions.
 The Wall Street Journal reported on 01/04/22 that Workhorse Recruits New CFO As It Navigates Federal Investigations

 Is It Worth Investing in Workhorse Group Inc. (NASDAQ :WKHS) Right Now?